vibdev/canvas-kit/modules/canvas-kit-react-radio/README.md

 #### `id: string`

 > The HTML attribute `id` for the underlying radio input and label component.
+This is required if
+> `label` is defined.

 ---